 We assign a key person by observing which adult the child forms a natural attachment to, this relationship is central to the key person system.
 2 year checks are done during the spring term and these checks are written up and shared with the parents.
 Parents are then able to contribute to them and help to set targets, should their children need any extra support or nourishment in any area of learning.
 We work at creating an environment that also allows parents to feel that they are able to come and discuss concerns, apprehensions, changes of circumstances etc with us.
 We hold an open door policy that allows parents to share any circumstances with us from home that may have an impact on their children here.
 We work together with parents to ensure that any change of circumstance is supported here, and that information is shared between the child's parents and key person regularly.
 All staff have undergone safeguarding training and this is regularly refreshed and updated.
 Our designated person is Rachel Fasham, Nursery Manager.

 - Ways we inform parents about how their child is being supported

+We have started to use the 'Famly ap', for parent/carer communication, invoicing and digital Learning Journeys.
+All feedback is very positive, Parent receive all up to date information though this format.
 Your child's key person completes regular observations on children, taking into account what they are showing interest in and how this supports the children in their learning and development.
-We have recently introduces a nursery software system in which parents can view their child's learning & development from home at any time.
-This is helping us work more closely with parents & carers and creating a collaborative approach to children's assessment and progress.
+Parents can interact with the nursery software system and view their child's learning & development from home at any time.
+This helps us work closely with parents & carers in creating a collaborative approach to children's assessment and progress.
 Parents are also able to see the 'next steps' we are working on with children and may contribute to these from home.